-Painting Faux Brick on a Concrete Wall
+How to Paint Faux Brick on a Concrete Wall

 If your concrete wall is unpainted, the base color of the concrete can act as faux cement or mortar for your brickwork.
 The grey tone of concrete will make a good dupe for the in-between of your bricks.
 Concrete also often has a rougher surface, which makes imitating brickwork easier.

 - Then, using a sponge or roller, apply terracotta or brick-red paint over the wall.
 Using two colors or more can give a more dimensional, realistic effect.

-Alternatively, you can use sponges to create the fake brick shapes.
+- Alternatively, you can use sponges to create the fake brick shapes.
 Select a sponge that has the same size dimensions as a brick.

-Painting Faux Brick on a Wooden Wall
+How to Paint Faux Brick on a Wooden Wall

 - Choose a putty tone to paint the backdrop of your bricks to look like mortar.

-Next, you'll want to add your fake bricks.
+- Next, you'll want to add your fake bricks.
 With a wood wall, you'll need to take more care to make bricks look dimensional as the wall will be totally smooth and without the nuances of bricks.
 Choose at least two complimentary colors.
 Remember that in real brick walls, not all bricks are uniformly colored, so bear that in mind.

-Painting Faux Brick on a Plaster Wall
+How to Paint Faux Brick on a Plaster Wall

+- Choose your paint application method.
 You can use the stencil or sponge method with plaster walls, but many favor a freehand method.
 This involves painting each individual brick with brushes or sponges.
 It's trickier and more time consuming but is by far the best way to get a realistic finish on a plaster wall.
 It also gives more creative control – you can create faux age marks, soot blackening and even cracks or texture.

 - Tape "bricks" on your wall.
 If you do go free hand, it's still a good idea to put down some tape markers in order to keep your "bricks" straight and orderly.